All Episodes

 They work at magazines with a subscription of 60,000.

-They write for the editorial page of the New York Times, the op-ed page, which is read mostly in the upper west side of Manhattan, sometimes in San Francisco, South Florida, you know, it's it's got a liberal readership, so they write conservatism for liberalism.
+They write for the editorial page of the New York Times, the op-ed page, which is read mostly in the upper west side of Manhattan, sometimes in San Francisco, South Florida.

-But Republican grassroots people do not read these people, they're not impacted by them.
+But Republican grassroots people do not read these people.

-Uh but they are seizing the moment to claim that their supposed brand of conservatism is on the ascendancy.
+But they are seizing the moment to claim that their supposed brand of conservatism is on the ascendancy.

-And their brand of conservatism Involves a big activist engaged executive in government, which is liberalism.
+And their brand of conservatism involves a big, activist, engaged executive in government, which is liberalism.

 They see McCain, they don't have any personal love for McCain, but rather they see McCain as a vessel for their new redefinition of conservatism.